EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 + **-font t# &nbsp;&nbsp;\|&nbsp;&nbsp; -font h# &nbsp;&nbsp;\|&nbsp;&nbsp; -font i# &nbsp;&nbsp;\|&nbsp;&nbsp; -font b# &nbsp;&nbsp;\|&nbsp;&nbsp; -font s#**\\
   Sets the font for labels following this switch to Times Roman (**t**), Helvetica (**h**), italic (**i**), bold (**b**) or symbol (**s**) font.
   +  **#** is the size in points.
-  +  If this switch precedes the frame specification, it affects the font of the axis numbering (absent a frame-specific **-frme:font=...**)
+  +  If this switch precedes the frame specification, it affects the font of the axis numbering; however:
+  +  If another font declaration appears inside a frame declaration **-frme:font=...**, this font applies to the frame numbering and axes labels only.\\
+     After the frame is made, the existing font is restored.

   <i> </i>